lookupdaily/thermostat/README.md

 1. Fork this repo, and clone to your local machine.
 Navigate into the folder.
 2. Open `index.html` in your browser.
+3. Click the buttons to increase and decrease temperature.
+Try switching off power saving mode to see the full temperature range.

 ## Running tests ##